Ramara

 Ramara is a lower-tier township municipality in Simcoe County, Ontario, Canada.

 Ramara was formed in 1994 through the amalgamation of the townships of Rama and Mara.
 The municipality stretches along the northeastern shore of Lake Simcoe from Gamebridge to Orillia, and along the entire eastern shore of Lake Couchiching from Orillia to Washago.
-Farming, tourism and aggregate are the primary industries, and are supported by a wide variety of local enterprises.
+Farming, tourism, and aggregate are the primary industries and are supported by a wide variety of local enterprises.
 The area is perhaps best known for its proximity to Casino Rama, which is actually located on the neighbouring First Nations reserve of Chippewas of Mnjikaning First Nation in Rama.

 Communities

 The township comprises the communities of Atherley, Bayshore Village, Bayview Beach, Bonnie Beach, Brechin, Brechin Beach, Brechin Point, Concord Point, Cooper's Falls, Fawkham, Floral Park, Fountain Beach, Gamebridge, Gamebridge Beach, Geneva Park, Glenrest Beach, Grays Bay, Hopkins Bay, Joyland Beach, Lagoon City, Lakeview Beach, Little Falls, Longford Mills, Mara Beach, Mariposa Beach, McDonald Beach, Millington (ghost town), Murphy Beach, New Gamebridge Beach, Oaklawn Beach, O'Connell, Orkney Point, Orkney Beach, Paradise Point, Point of Mara Beach, Prophet Beach, Ramona, Rathburn, Riverside Beach, Sandy Beach, Sandy Pine Beach, Southview Cove, Talbot, Tanglewood Beach, Udney, Uptergrove, and Val Harbour.

 Brechin is one of the township's largest communities.
 It is known for its several local businesses such as a new Tim Hortons and a Statue Store.
-The town has all the necessities of a small town, such as a Foodland, LCBO, Legion, both a Shell and a nearby Ultramar, as well as schools and churches.
+The town has all the necessities of a small town, such as a Foodland, LCBO, Legion, a Shell, and a nearby Esso, as well as schools and churches.
 The town is also a central meeting location for the area's youth where they partake in numerous recreational activity involving the town's proximity to the lake.

 The Township of Ramara owns and operates the Ramara Centre, located at 5482 Highway 12, between Atherley and Uptergrove.

 The Township of Ramara also owns community centres in Longford, Udney and Brechin that are operated by Community Centre Boards of Management which are composed of volunteers.

 There are three fire halls in the Township.
-Fire Hall #1 is located at 3290 County Road 47, Brechin at the corner of County Rd.
-47 & Hwy.
-12. Fire Hall #2 is located at 85 Patricia Drive, Atherley at the corner of Patricia Drive & Balsam Rd.
+Fire Hall #1 is located at 3290 County Road 47, Brechin, at the corner of County Rd.
+47 and Hwy.
+12. Fire Hall #2 is located at 85 Patricia Drive, Atherley, at the corner of Patricia Drive and Balsam Rd.
 Fire Hall #3 is located at 7305 Simcoe County Rd.
-169, Washago at County Rd #169 & Switch Road.
+169, Washago, at County Rd.
+169 & Switch Rd.

-The Ontario Lumberjack Championships were held at the Brechin Ball Park on the second Saturday in June in 2012, 2013 and 2014.
+The Ontario Lumberjack Championships were held at the Brechin Ball Park on the second Saturday in June in 2012, 2013, and 2014.

-The Canadian rock band, Floral Park, takes its name from the Floral Park community in which one of the band's members grew up.
+The Canadian rock band Floral Park takes its name from the Floral Park community in which one of the band's members grew up.

 Goffatt Island

-Located off from Sandy Beach, Goffatt Island is a privately owned 11.10 acres island in Lake Simcoe.
+Located off Sandy Beach, Goffatt Island is a privately-owned 11.10 acres island in Lake Simcoe.